scottbez1/splitflap/README.md

 ### Driver Electronics ###
-There is a work-in-progress driver circuit based on an ATmega32U4 AVR under `electronics/splitflap.pro` (KiCad project) which is under very active development.
-The driver supports 4 stepper motors using ULN2003 darlington arrays (which you easily remove from the 28byj-48 driver boards that often come with the motors) and 4 optical home position inputs (for GP2S60 IR reflectance sensors), with a micro-USB connector for computer control.
+The driver board is designed to plug into an Arduino like a shield, and can control 4 stepper motors.
+Up to 3 driver boards can be chained together, for up to 12 modules controlled by a single Arduino.
+The designs for the controller can be found under `electronics/splitflap.pro` (KiCad project).
+Nearly everything is a through-hole component rather than SMD, so it's very easy to hand-solder.

+The driver uses 2 MIC5842 low-side shift-register drivers, with built-in transient-suppression diodes, to control the motors, and a 74HC165 shift register to read from 4 optical home position sensors.
+There are optional WS2812B RGB LEDs which can be used to indicate the status of each of the 4 channels.

 <a href="https://s3.amazonaws.com/splitflap-travis/branches/master/schematic.pdf">
 <img height="320" src="https://s3.amazonaws.com/splitflap-travis/branches/master/schematic.png"/>
 </a>

-The PCB layout is designed to fit within the 5cm x 5cm bounds for a number of low-cost PCB manufacturers (e.g. Seeed Studio), and can be populated in two separate configurations (since many low-cost PCB manufacturers have a minimum order of identical PCBs):
+The PCB layout is 10cm x 5cm which makes it fairly cheap to produce using a low-cost PCB manufacturer (e.g. Seeed Studio), and can be populated in two separate configurations (since many low-cost PCB manufacturers have a minimum order of identical PCBs):

-1. As a 4-channel driver board, with ATmega32U4, 3x ULN2003, USB, etc
+1. As a 4-channel driver board that plugs into an Arduino or chains to other driver boards
 1. As a home sensor board for a single character, with GP2S60 IR reflectance sensor and 3-pin connector

 This way, with an order of 5 identical PCBs you can populate a single 4-channel driver board and four home sensor boards for a complete electronics set for 4 split-flap units.